switer/vfe/README.md

 ## Change logs

 ### Version 2.1.2 - 2016/10/9
-- Using "@$name" instead of "!$name" for resolving module directly, to void rule conflict with webpack.
+- Using "#$name" instead of "!$name" for resolving module directly, to void rule conflict with webpack.
 - Add `vfeLoaders.font` option.

 ### Version 2.0.0 - 2016/4/13